briannzhou/briannzhou/README.md

 ###

-<p align="left">I'm studying computer science at Princeton, with a focus on machine learning. <br><br>I most recently interned at SpaceX on Starlink software, where I built Starlink's wifi telemetry system (you can see me "working from home" on the left).
-I was also one of the first software engineers in Starlink's new Aviation arm.
+<p align="left">I'm studying computer science at Princeton, with a focus on machine learning. <br><br>For the past 2 years, I've interned at SpaceX on Starlink software, where I built and owned Starlink's wifi telemetry system.
+I was also one of the first software engineers in Starlink's new Aviation arm, and you can see me "working from home" on the left.
+If you've flown recently, you've probably used my code somewhere!

 At school, my current research explores AI alignment in multi-agent systems, which spun out of a project that placed 2nd at Anthropic's first alignment hack! <br><br>You can currently catch me tinkering with</p>

 ###